 - salt and pepper to taste

-Get your steamer ready once it boils put the embutido and cook for an hour.
+- Get your steamer ready, place embutido and cook for an hour.
+Let water boil then lower heat.

-Once cool open up the foil and remove the embutido.
-Note: if not serving yet it is best to leave it inside the foil.
-It will keep it moist.
+- Once cool, open up foil and remove the embutido.
+Note: if not serving yet, it is best to leave it inside the foil to keep it moist.
 Also, don’t slice embutido while it is hot.
 It can crumble.